Natasha08/dev_etools/README.md

 #Testing
 <a href="#testing"></a>

 This project is exploring several testing suites.
 The most current uses jasmine/karma for unit testing (this suite is also run by Circle CI), and protractor for end-to-end testing.
+The test coverage is a work in progress, and is INCOMPLETE.
 <h4>Jasmine/Karma Testing</h4>
 <code>npm install -g karma</code><br />
 <code>npm install -g karma/jasmine</code><br />